Ronald L. Coker: Biography

 Coker was born on August 9, 1947, in Alliance, Nebraska.
 He attended District 78 Rural Elementary School in Alliance, Alliance High School, and Denver Colorado Automotive School.

-Drafted by the Selective Service Board in Alliance, he entered the United States Marine Corps at Denver, Colorado on April 16, 1968.
+Drafted by the Selective Service Board in Alliance, Coker entered the United States Marine Corps at Denver, Colorado on April 16, 1968.
 He completed recruit training with the 1st Recruit Training Battalion, Recruit Training Regiment, Marine Corps Recruit Depot San Diego, California, in June 1968; individual combat training with Company Z, 3rd Battalion, 2nd Infantry Training Regiment, Camp Pendleton, California, in July 1968; and basic infantry training with Rifle Training Company, Basic Infantry Training Battalion, 2d Infantry Training Regiment at Camp Pendleton, in August.
-He was promoted to private first class on September 1, 1968.
+Coker was promoted to private first class on September 1, 1968.

 Private First Class Coker then joined a replacement company, Staging Battalion, at Camp Pendleton, for transfer to the Republic of Vietnam.

-Upon his arrival in Vietnam, in November 1968, he was assigned duty as a rifleman with Company M, 3rd Battalion 3rd Marines, 3rd Marine Division.
+Upon his arrival in Vietnam, in November 1968, Coker was assigned duty as a rifleman with Company M, 3rd Battalion 3rd Marines, 3rd Marine Division.
 While serving in this capacity, he was killed in action in the northwest section of Quang Tri Province, on March 24, 1969.